-Envirosafe Tanks is a leader in the manufacturing and sale of double wall steel fuel tanks for the bulk storage of biodiesel fuel and other fuel products.
+Envirosafe Tanks is a leader in the manufacturing and sale of double-wall steel fuel tanks for the bulk storage of biodiesel fuel and other fuel products.

-For years, Willie Nelson championed the use of efficient, clean burning biodiesel, encouraging truckers to fill up at his stations.
-Before anyone else even talked about it, Willie knew the value of a cleaner burning, cheaply produced alternative fuel.
+For years, Willie Nelson championed the use of efficient, clean-burning biodiesel, encouraging truckers to fill up at his stations.
+Before anyone else even talked about it, Willie knew the value of a cleaner-burning, cheaply produced alternative fuel.
 Now people seem to be catching on.
 More and more, biodiesel is becoming an attractive option to fleet managers for compliance with tougher emissions reduction standards.

 While biodiesel can be used in the same way as traditional diesel, there are a few things to know about this alternative fuel before beginning a conversion process.

-Biodiesel presents unique considerations for fleet operators in northern states.
-At temperatures at or below freezing, thickening of biodiesel renders it useless.
+Biodiesel presents unique considerations for fleet operators in the northern states.
+At temperatures at or below freezing, the thickening of biodiesel renders it useless.
 Have no fear, as the fuel warms it becomes usable again.
 To remedy this problem, simply use a 20/80 biodiesel to petroleum diesel blend to negate the thickening process of sub-freezing temperatures.
-Alternately, for use pure biodiesel in these conditions, an anti-coagulating agent can be added.
+Alternately, for using pure biodiesel in these conditions, an anti-coagulating agent can be added.

 Biodiesel storage methods are not far removed from traditional diesel storage methods; however, there are some considerations for optimum fuel longevity and purity.